Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 Maybe.
 It depends on how much you receive and your household size.

-While the USDA allows certain disaster unemployment assistance to be excluded from income for SNAP purposes, the agency has advised states that pandemic unemployment payments authorized under the CARES Act do not meet the same criteria and must be counted as income when calculating SNAP eligibility.
+While the USDA allows certain disaster unemployment assistance to be excluded from income for SNAP purposes, the 1st round of federal pandemic unemployment benefits ($600 weekly) authorized under the CARES Act were required to be counted as income when calculating SNAP eligibility.

-For more information about what income and resources are counted in determining SNAP eligibility, and to see maximum income levels by household size, visit www.dcfs.la.gov/page/snap-eligibility.
+You can also find the income limits for eligibility here.
+For more information about what income and resources are counted in determining SNAP eligibility, and to see maximum income levels by household size, visit www.dcfs.la.gov/page/snap-eligibility

 I'm having trouble uploading my verification documents to CAFÉ.
 Are there other options for sending my documents to DCFS?